csc-training/elements-of-hpc/intro/moores_law.md

 * higher clocker rate resulted in sinlge processor performance doubling every 18 months

 ## End of the law?
+* clock rate reached the physical limitations
-* clock has been capped which resulted putting more cores, while still doubling the density of the transitors
+* more cores, still doubling the density of the transitors
-* single precision saturated, total performance still doubling
+* single precision saturated, but total performance still doubling
 * reaching the physical limit of miniaturization